chyuaner/firefox-yuan-ai-sidebar/README.md

 ## ⚠ Disclaimer

-This extension is an independent project, has no relationship, and is not affiliated to ChatGPT in any way.
+This extension is an independent project, has no relationship, and is not affiliated to Yuan AI OpenWebUI in any way.
 This extension is primarily for personal use; a personal project if you will.
 This add-on <i>only</i> launches their web app in the sidebar.

 ## 💜 Acknowledgments